sintel-dev/pyteller/benchmark/README.md

 ## Releases

-In every release, we run the pyteller benchmark and maintain an up to-date [leaderboard](README.md#leaderboard).
+In every release, we run the pyteller benchmark and maintain an up to-date [leaderboard](../README.md#leaderboard).
-Results obtained during the benchmarking process as well as previous benchmarks can be found within [benchmark/results](benchmark/results) folder as CSV files and in the following Google [sheet](https://docs.google.com/spreadsheets/d/1Fqqs2T84AgAjM0OOABMMXm_CX8nkcoQxwnsMAh8YspA/edit?usp=sharing).
+Results obtained during the benchmarking process and in previous benchmarks can be found within [benchmark/results](/results) folder as CSV files and in the following Google [sheet](https://docs.google.com/spreadsheets/d/1Fqqs2T84AgAjM0OOABMMXm_CX8nkcoQxwnsMAh8YspA/edit?usp=sharing).

 ## Evaluating the Pipelines

-Using the [Evaluation sub-package](pyteller/evaluation), we compute various metrics of the forecast.
+Using the [Evaluation sub-package](../evaluation), we compute various metrics of the forecast.
 The metrics are broken up between the unnormalized metrics (e.g. MAE, RMSE) and normalized metrics (e.g. MAPE, MASE)

 In order to benchmark the pipelines across many datasets, only normalized metrics are used.
 In our terminology, one dataset may have many *signals* that are forecasted for.